Wisconsin Alumni Research Foundation

 There are more than 2,000 active awards on campus using some type of matching funds according to OVCR.
 Extramural funding matches are often mandatory for research grant opportunities, and WARF funds are leveraged for securing additional support for the university.
 Matching opportunities have included the Major Research Instrumentation program of the National Science Foundation (NSF), NSF’s Integrative Graduate Education & Research Traineeship program, NSF fellowships, trainee programs of the National Institutes of Health and Title VI awards.

-Building on the success of the UW2020: WARF Discovery Initiative, OVCR has launched the next generation of research funding, Research Forward, to continue supporting highly innovative and groundbreaking research at UW-Madison.
+Building on the success of the UW2020: WARF Discovery Initiative, OVCR launched the next generation of research funding called the Research Forward initiative, which seeks to support collaborative, multidisciplinary, multi-investigator research projects that are high-risk, high-impact and transformative.